The Session module allows validators to manage their session keys, provides a function for changing the session length, and handles session rotation.

 - Session: A session is a period of time that has a constant set of validators.
 Validators can only join

 or exit the validator set at a session change.
-It is measured in block numbers and set with
+It is measured in block numbers.
+The block where a session is

 - Session key: A session key is actually several keys kept together that provide the various signing functions required by network authorities/validators in pursuit of their duties.